topalovic/duplo/README.md

 #     {0=>#<Set: {"oq", "vb", "ed"}>, 1=>#<Set: {"gq", "px", "sv"}>}]
 ```

-If you're, like, really bored, you can spell those out loud:
+You can spell it out if you like:

 ```ruby
 Duplo.spell "ah22s0"
 # => "5-element Array containing 22-element Hashes containing empty Sets"
 ```

-Note that I've omitted a dim for the root array in that last
+Note that I've omitted a dim for the root array in the last
 example.
-It defaults to 5, so `as2h` yields the same results as
+It defaults to 5, so `as2h` yields the same result as
 `a5s2h5`.
 You can easily change it like this:

 ```ruby